-Humanists UK website and your emails
+Our website and your emails

-Humanists UK website creaked only a little under the weight of half a million hits.
+Our website creaked only a little under the weight of half a million hits.
 We received hundreds of emails and messages through our contact form, welcoming the campaign.

 ‘Great news!
 I did my bit and joined the Facebook group as well as “Tweeted” a link to this campaign.’